jimenezgdavid/causal_llms/README.md

 ## Hypotheses

-An LLM can:
-- answer the human causal query.
+An LLM can answer the human causal query by being able to:
   - translate a human causal query into a formal causal query.
   - generate a hypothetical causal DAG structure to answer the causal query.
   - check in a set of data structures if the query can be answered with the current data or not.
   - write a causal inference program using the DAG and structure of the data.
-- run the program
+  - run the program.
-- answer the query
+  - answer the query.

 ## References